bitdust-io/docs/Ecosytem.md

 sending and receiving of BitDust tokens from one users to another.
 The BitDust token is used to reward supporting roles within the network.
 For instance a customer needs BitDust tokens to store data at suppliers.
 Read more in detail about our approach here (insert link).

+In the future we may add roles in order to create a more fair and sustainable ecosystem.
+For now these are the roles which we will be implementing.
+All of these roles can only currently be set up if you have the proper hardware and are familiar with setting up via command line.
+In the future we will be developing an easy to use application for all supporting roles.
+This way even if you are not tech savy you will still be able to support the BitDust network with your laptop/pc.
+Every role has a more in-depth section which provides you with a how-to in order to set that role up on your local machine.
+If you like what you are reading and want to contribute in order ways then please email us at info@bitdust.io.
+In addition we are always happy to help out on Telegram (https://t.me/bitdust) for you to set things up.